 Most of the New York Conference Local Clergy who attend Course of Study do it during the summer.
 Others attend the weekend program.
 The Course of Study (COS) is a five-year program for those on track to become full - or part-time local pastors.
 Funds are provided at 40% of cost.
 Go here to download a Course of Study Grant application.

 MEF funds are available for currently serving licensed, commissioned, consecrated and ordained members of the New York Conference to assist with Continuing Education.
 These funds would be used in partnership with the individual’s own funds, local church/parish funds and other funding sources.

 Expenses that qualify for Continuing Education funds are quite broad; classes, trips, retreats, conferences, seminars, and other continuing education activities.
 A reminder that the awarded program funds must be directly applicable to the ministry setting.
 Funds are not paid for travel expenses, meals and lodging except when they are included in the cost of the training.

 An application for Continuing Education funds must be made 30 days prior to the event.
 Any application received less than 30 days must include a written reason as to why it is late.
 No requests will be accepted after an event.
+Go here to download the current MEF Guidelines and Application for completion.
 Please read carefully and answer all questions.
 If an application is incomplete it will be returned.

 Submitting Your Application

 Applicants should be aware of the status of apportionment payments of their church.
 Go here to download the current MEF Guidelines and Application for completion.
 Completed applications should be emailed to MEF Committee Chair Rev. Lori Miller, who is also available to provide additional information and answer questions about the MEF via email.

 Please go here to download and read about changes to the MEF, provided to ensure the proper submission of your application for these funds.